USF-HII/usf-hii.github.io/pages/hii-rc/interactive.md

 #### Exclusive

-If you feel you truly need the full resources of a node and would impact other users on the node, you may use the `--exclusive` option instead of specifying `--cpus` and `--mem` to ask for all resources on a node, e.g.:
+You may use the `--exclusive` option instead of specifying `--cpus` and `--mem` to ask for all resources on a node:

 ```
 hii$ srun --pty --partition=hii-interactive --exclusive --time=0-8 /bin/bash